 As you walk from the Visitor Center towards the birthplace home you will pass Fire Station No. 6.
 Martin Luther King Jr and his friends would play basketball behind the fire station and watch the fire trucks.
 Leave during the 1930s and 1940s MLK and his friends would not have been allowed to be firefighters due to their skin color.
 The movement that MLK led in the 1950s and 1960s helped to pave the way for integration in fire stations including Fire Station No. 6.

 Fire Station No. 6 is staffed by volunteers when possible.
-If there are volunteers on site you can go into the firehouse and see a 1927 American LaFrance fire engine and learn more about the civil rights movement led to the 1963 desegregation of the Atlanta Fire Department.
+If there are volunteers on-site you can go into the firehouse and see a 1927 American LaFrance fire engine and learn more about the civil rights movement that led to the 1963 desegregation of the Atlanta Fire Department.

 Ebenezer Baptist Church